nibezg/H-Lamb-shift-measurement/readme.txt

 Code for analysis of the data for the n=2 Lamb Shift measurement is presented here.

+2018-09-28 (12:38)

+- Added better fosof data analysis code version control.
+I assume that all of the previous code was of v0.1.
+This code is changed to v0.2

 2018-09-27 (00:38)

 - Additional speed improvements.
 Compared to about a week ago, the FOSOF analysis code runs a bit more than 10 times faster.
 There are still little things to fix here and there, however.
 Example of this is to run the fosof_data_set_analysis.py for different types of experiment folders to make sure there are not errors.
 I can also try to modify the saving routine, so that instead of saving text files, I will save pickled objects.

 2018-09-26 (15:28)